When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and minerals.

 Symptoms of dehydration include:

-Lift the skin on the back of your dog's neck or between the shoulders.
+Lift the skin on the back between your dog's shoulders.
 It should sink back to its normal place right away.

-If you think your dog might be dehydrated, take him to the vet right away.
+If you think your dog might be dehydrated, take them to the vet right away.

 Prevent Diarrhea in Your Dog